keystonejs/keystone/docs/guides/authentication.md

 + const admin = new AdminUIApp({ authStrategy });
 ```

-Restart your KeystoneJS App once more, and try to visit <http://localhost:3000/admin/users>; you will be presented with the login screen.
+Restart your Keystone App once more, and try to visit <http://localhost:3000/admin/users>; you will be presented with the login screen.

 Finally; login with the newly created `User`'s credentials.